sschoener/sschoener.github.io/_posts/2025-08-19-speaking-with-curiosity.md

 In the first interaction, someone referred to me as a "performance expert."
 Thank you, that's very kind of you.
 I actually don't think of myself as a performance expert.
 Maybe one can argue that from some perspective, I have more expertise than some other people.
 But in the grand scheme of things?
 No, definitely not.
 Most of the performance-related things I do happen squarely in the "well this is stupid" realm, and not in the "oh, I know something clever" realm.

 In the other interaction, someone mentioned that my observations were "not exactly novel."
 Oh, I know, and no offense taken.
 Writing my actions or writing by novelty would be terribly depressing.
 Honestly, most things I write here you could probably get out of ChatGPT, if you provided the right inputs.
 If you casually ask ChatGPT about all the things I write here, we should probably be friends!
 Maybe what I write is still novel to someone, but even that is not something I specifically aim for.
+Mandatory XKCD ([1053](https://xkcd.com/1053/)):

 ![https://xkcd.com/1053/](https://imgs.xkcd.com/comics/ten_thousand.png){: .center-image}